marcinw99/Pokedex/README.md

     • Above features with registration would be handled by Firebase

+What I would do another way:

+    • I would use ‘Link’ from react-router instead of writing my own functions to change path to e.g. /pokemon/pikachu

 Encountered problems:

     • Problem with compiling SCSS files to CSS on file change (Node-sass) with Visual Studio Code